brooth/jeta-site/mysite/home/markdown/config.md

     # (`` by default, recommended to define)
     metasitory.package=com.example

-    # Set this to `true` to skip code re-generating in case the master's source code
+    # Set this option to `true` to skip code re-generating in case the master's source code
     # hasn't been changed since the previous run.
 Boosts up code processing.
     # (`false` by default)
     utd.enable=true